Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Introduction

 From the perspective of the work reported on here, the most interesting aspect of such channel mismatch studies is the asymmetry in the LDPC code performance as a function the channel crossover probability for the binary symmetric channel (BSC).
 In fact, the main focus of the work described here is an investigation of whether such asymmetric LDPC code performance carries over from the classical BSC to quantum LDPC codes operating over the quantum depolarizing channel.

-Since the discovery of CSS (Calderbank, Shor and Steane) codes \cite{Calderbank1996} \cite{Steane} and stabilizer codes \cite{Gottesman1996}, it has been known how quantum error-correction codes can be developed in a similar manner to classical codes.
-Quantum LDPC codes based on finite geometry were first proposed in \cite{Postol}, followed by the \emph{bicycle} codes proposed in \cite{MacKay2004}.
-Their research explored the conjecture that the best quantum error-correcting codes will be closely related to the best classical codes, and in \cite{poulinturbo} Poulin \textit{et al.} proposed serial turbo codes for quantum error correction.
-A more detailed history on the development of QECC can be found elsewhere \emph{e.g.} \cite{Nielsen:2000}, \cite{Knill1997}.
-More recently, many works attempting to improve quantum LDPC code performance have been published \cite{Tan:2010} \cite{Hagiwara:2011}, and \cite{kenta2011} based on quasi-cyclic structure since it reduces the complexity of encoding and decoding.

-Recently in \cite{ShaneACTW2012} the impact of channel mismatch effects on the performance of quantum low-density parity-check codes was highlighted.
-In investigations of the performance of quantum LDPC codes it has been assumed that perfect knowledge of the quantum channel exists.
+Recently in \cite{ShaneACTW2012} the impact of channel mismatch effects on the performance of quantum LDPC codes over the quantum depolarizing channel was highlighted.
+In previous investigations of the performance of quantum LDPC codes it had been assumed that perfect knowledge of the quantum channel exists.
 Of course in practice this is not the case.
-In this work we utilize optimal estimates of the channel derived from quantum Fisher information about the channel parameters.
-Even in this optimal situation, the use of the unbiased estimator to estimate the level of channel noise produces an approximately order of magnitude degradation to the performance.
-We note, however, that the use of quantum entangled states will aid an estimating the noise level of the channel.
-However, there is a practical trade-off in hardware complexity between entanglement consumption and code performance.

-In this paper, we further investigate the behavior and the robustness of the sum-product decoding algorithm when simulating over the quantum depolarizing channel.
-Interestingly, an asymmetry behavior in performance is observed as a function of the estimated channel flip probability, showing that the performance of a quantum LDPC code would experience a reduced degradation when the channel is overestimated instead of underestimated, given the overestimated channel knowledge still within the threshold limit of the code.
-Based on these observations, a new decoding strategy is proposed that can improve a quantum codes performance by as much as $50\%$.
+In this paper, we further investigate the behavior and the robustness of the sum-product decoding algorithm over the quantum depolarizing channel.
+Interestingly, an asymmetry behavior in performance is observed as a function of the estimated channel flip probability, showing that the performance of a quantum LDPC code would experience a reduced degradation when the channel is overestimated instead of underestimated, provided the overestimated channel knowledge still within the threshold limit of the code.
+Based on these observations, a new decoding strategy is proposed that can improve quantum codes performance by as much as $50\%$.